-REL LEVANO CE QUESTIONS 1. implementing the studied intervention, procedure or product (if found successful) result roved outcomes for the patients/clients/target population group?
-(NA for some Epi s) Yes No Unclear N/A 2. e authors study an outcome (dependent variable) or topic that the patients/clients/target tion group would care about?
-Yes No Unclear N/A 3. ocus of the intervention, procedure or product (independent variable) or topic of study a on issue of concern to dietetics practice?
-Yes No Unclear N/A 4.
-Is the i ntervention, procedure or product feasible for application in dietetic practice?
-Yes No Unclear N/A the Eviden ers to all of the above relevance questions are "Yes," the report is eligible for desig ce Quality Worksheet, depending on answers to the following validity questions. nation with a plus (+) on QUESTIONS 1. ne research question clearly stated?
+REL EVANC CE QUESTIONS 1.
+Would in impr studies implementing the studied intervention, procedure or product (if found successful) result oved outcomes for the patients/clients/target population group?
+(NA for some Epi s) Yes No Unclear N/A 2.
+Did the popula e authors study an outcome (dependent variable) or topic that the patients/clients/target tion group would care about?
+Yes No Unclear N/A 3. ls the f ocus of the intervention, procedure or product (independent variable) or topic of study a on issue of concern to dietetics practice?
+Yes No Unclear N/A 4. ls the i ntervention, procedure or product feasible for application in dietetic practice?
+Yes No Unclear N/A lf th the If the answers to all of the above relevance questions are "Yes," the report is eligible for desig the Evidence Quality Worksheet, depending on answers to the following validity questions. on VAL QUESTIONS 1.
+Was th ne research question clearly stated?
 Yes No Unclear N/A 1.1 Was the specific intervention(s) or procedure (independent variable(s))or exposure factor, process or product of interest identified?
 1.2 Was the outcome(s) (dependent variable(s)) or status or condition of interest clearly indicated?
 1.3 Were the study context and setting specified?
-2. Was tl ne selection of study subjects/units to be free from bias?
+2. Was th ne selection of study subjects/units to be free from bias?
 Yes No Unclear N/A 2.1 Were eligibility criteria (inclusion/exclusion) specified with sufficient detail and without omitting criteria critical to the study?
 2.2 Were criteria applied equally to all units of observation and all study groups?
 2.3 Was the source and other relevant characteristics of units of observation described?
 2.4 Were the selected units a representative sample of the context and setting for application of study findings?
-3. Were study groups comparable or was an appropriate reference standard used?
+3. Were g study groups comparable or was an appropriate reference standard used?
 Yes No Unclear N/A 3.1 Was the method of assigning subjects/units of observation described and unbiased?
 (Method of randomization identified if RCT) 3.2 Was the distribution of relevant characteristics similar across subjects/units of observation and study groups at baseline?
 3.3 Were concurrent controls used?
 (Concurrent comparison data preferred over historical data.)
 3.4 If a cross-sectional study, were groups comparable on important confounding factors and/or were preexisting differences accounted for by using appropriate adjustments in statistical analysis?
 3.5 If diagnostic, validity or reliability study, was there a comparison with an appropriate reference standard?
-NOTE : Criterion #3 is NA if only one group was studied, comparison groups were not constructed for analysis, and a comparison to a reference standard not made.
-4. Were methods of handling losses from the original sample (withdrawals) described?
+NOTE Criterion #3 is NA if only one group was studied, comparison groups were not constructed for analysis, and a comparison to a reference standard not made.
+4. Were I methods of handling losses from the original sample (withdrawals) described?
 Yes No Unclear N/A